getsentry/sentry-symfony/README.md

 ## Customization

-It is possible to customize the configuration of the user context, as well as modify the client immediately before an exception is captured by wiring up an event subscriber to the events that are emitted by the default configured `ExceptionListener` (alternatively, you can also just define your own custom exception listener).
+It is possible to customize the configuration of the user context, as well as modify the client immediately before an exception is captured by wiring up an event subscriber to the events that are emitted by the default configured `RequestListener` (alternatively, you can also just define your own custom exception listener).

-### Create a custom ExceptionListener
+### Create a custom RequestListener

-You can always replace the default `ExceptionListener` with your own custom listener.
+You can always replace the default `RequestListener` with your own custom listener.
 To do this, assign a different class to the `exception_listener` property in your Sentry configuration, e.g.:

 ```yaml
 sentry:
     exception_listener: AppBundle\EventListener\MySentryExceptionListener
 ```

-... and then define the custom `ExceptionListener` that implements the `SentryExceptionListenerInterface`, e.g.:
+... and then define the custom `RequestListener` that implements the `SentryExceptionListenerInterface`, e.g.:

 ```php
 // src/AppBundle/EventSubscriber/MySentryEventListener.php